Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: Model

-In the following, we assume that both dark vectors have vanishing kinetic mixing with the SM photon, $\epsilon^{\prime}=\epsilon^{\prime\prime}= 0$.
-The motivation behind it is that our goal is to primarily focus our study on identifying possible new phenomenological aspects of the model -- with respect to usual dark photon signatures -- that might appear in the presence of extremely long-lived dark vectors.
-Importantly, in our model, there is also no perturbative generation of the kinetic mixing terms with the SM photon, as will be discussed later.
-The vanishing kinetic mixing parameters also result in effective decoupling of the dark vectors from the SM $Z$ boson, cf., e.g., Ref.\cite{Berlin:2018jbm}.
-On the other hand, we allow for a non-zero kinetic mixing between the two dark vectors.
-This can be loop-induced by additional heavy fields charged under both the dark $U(1)$ groups, which leads to $\tilde{\epsilon}^\prime< 1$.

-In \cref{eq:L_portal} $\Phi$ denotes the SM Higgs doublet while $\sigma$ corresponds to the dark Higgs boson singlet.
+In the following, we assume $\epsilon\ll 1$ and typically $m_{A^\prime}<m_Z$ such that the mixing between the dark photon and the SM $Z$ boson can be neglected~\cite{Berlin:2018jbm}.
+We also assume, for simplicity, that the mixing between the dark and SM Higgs bosons is negligible; see Ref.~\cite{Lebedev:2021xey} for a recent review of the BSM Higgs portal.
 We parameterize both fields in the unitary gauge after the spontaneous symmetry breaking of both the electroweak and the dark gauge symmetries as follows

 where the SM Higgs vacuum expectation value is $v_{h}=246\gev$, while the corresponding quantity for the dark Higgs field is denoted by $v_{D}$.
-The portal term $\lambda_{H h_D}|\Phi|^{2}|\sigma|^{2}$ introduces non-diagonal mixing of $h$ and $H_D$; for details see a recent review\cite{Lebedev:2021xey}; which necessitates a change of basis into the mass eigenstate basis.
 We denote resulting physical eigenvector states by $H$ and $h_D$, respectively.